Space Syntax-guided Post-training for Residential Floor Plan Generation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper proposed \textbf{Space Syntax-guided Post-training (SSPT)} to address a key limitation of distribution-fitted floor plan generators: important architectural priors can be under-emphasized when optimization is dominated by large-scale likelihood fitting.
-SSPT introduces a non-differentiable, space-syntax oracle that converts RPLAN-style layouts into a rectangle-space graph and computes integration-based measurements, enabling explicit post-training supervision for configurational objectives.
-To make the evaluation reproducible and comparable across paradigms, we further introduced \textbf{SSPT-Bench (Eval-8)}, an out-of-distribution benchmark that post-trains models under $\leq 7$-room conditions while evaluating on 8-room programs with a unified metric suite.
+We proposed Space Syntax-guided Post-training (SSPT) to address a key limitation of distribution-fitted floor plan generators: important architectural priors can be under-emphasized when optimization is dominated by large-scale likelihood fitting.
+SSPT introduces the non-differentiable SSIO, which converts RPLAN-style layouts into a rectangle-space graph and computes integration-based measurements, enabling explicit post-training supervision for configurational objectives.
+Since existing evaluation frameworks for floor plan generation largely focus on geometric and distributional similarity rather than configurational quality, we further introduced SSPT-Bench to enable reproducible, design-level comparison across post-training paradigms.

-Under SSPT-Bench, both post-training strategies improve public-space dominance and functional hierarchy compared with the pretrained baseline.
-In particular, \textbf{SSPT-PPO} achieves stronger gains on dominance-related indicators (e.g., \texttt{public\_score} and \texttt{living\_adv}) while substantially reducing variance and improving overall profile alignment, and it does so with an order-of-magnitude higher practical efficiency than iterative retraining.
-These results suggest that post-training provides a practical and extensible pathway to integrate architectural theory into generative design, as long as a reliable post-hoc oracle is available.
+Under SSPT-Bench, both post-training strategies improve public-space dominance and functional hierarchy compared with the HD5000 baseline.
+In particular, SSPT-PPO achieves stronger gains on dominance-related indicators (e.g., $D_{\mathrm{pub}}$ and $A_{\mathrm{liv}}$) while substantially reducing variance and improving overall profile alignment.
+The matched-target TTT analysis further shows that PPO requires substantially less time than iterative retraining to reach the same public-dominance targets.
+These results suggest that post-training provides a practical and extensible pathway to integrate architectural theory into generative design, as long as a reliable post-hoc evaluation module such as SSIO is available.